What is Patta Chitta?

 Also Read About: TNREGINET Tamil Nadu Land Record Online Portal

 Patta and Chitta are requested from the related Taluka office by any prospective buyer of a property or by a bank.
 Patta Chitta must be verified by the concerned Taluka office to be considered as valid.

 In any case of seeking a Patta Chitta, the property owner can approach the related Taluka office or the office of the Village administrative Officer or the VAO.

-For Patta Chitta transfer cases since the property has been transferred on account the property being sold by the previous owner to a buyer, an application for transfer of Patta Chitta must be submitted to the office of the concerned authority, in the proper application form, for transfer of Patta Chitta.
+For Patta Chitta transfer cases since the property has been transferred on account the property being sold by the previous owner to a buyer.
+An application must be submitted to the office of the concerned authority in the proper application form to transfer Patta Chitta.